Annual trends in wild bird populations in England.

 The bird population indices have been compiled in conjunction with the Royal Society for the Protection of Birds (RSPB), the British Trust for Ornithology (BTO) and the Joint Nature Conservation Committee (JNCC).

-For more statistics about the status of birds populations internationally, please see the Pan-European Common Bird Monitoring Scheme website.
+For more statistics about the status of bird populations internationally, please see the Pan-European Common Bird Monitoring Scheme website.